jboss-fuse/quickstarts/fuse/README.md

 ###[sap-idoclist-destination-fuse](sap-idoclist-destination-fuse/README.md)

-Demonstrates how to send a list of Intermediate Document (IDoc) to SAP from Apache Camel in JBoss Fuse.
+Demonstrates how to send a list of Intermediate Documents (IDoc) to SAP from Apache Camel in JBoss Fuse.

 ###[sap-qidoc-destination-fuse](sap-qidoc-destination-fuse/README.md)